 Spiritual Formation (Individualized, Cohort)

-This cohort-based emphasis provides advanced training in Christian spiritual formation for ministry practitioners.
+This emphasis provides advanced training in Christian spiritual formation for ministry practitioners.
 Special attention will be given to the theology and history of Christian spirituality, personal and corporate practices of spiritual formation, and the process of providing spiritual nurture and guidance to others.
-This cohort-based program will further provide advanced study on such topics related to the history and practice of soul care, spiritual direction, and spiritual formation in small groups.
+This cohort-based program will further provide advanced study on topics related to the history and practice of soul care, spiritual direction, and spiritual formation in small groups.

 Program Details

-Goals
+Program Goals

-Students in the DMin program will be able to:
+Students in the DMin program will:

-- conduct biblically and theologically integrated professional applied research within their chosen field of study;
+- Conduct biblically and theologically integrated professional applied research within their chosen field of study